-He is working on three book projects: a monograph on Indigenous undeadness and two edited collections: Swamp Souths: Literary and Cultural Ecologies (with co-editors Kirstin L. Squint, Taylor Hagood, and Anthony Wilson, and under contract with Louisiana State University Press) and a sequel to Undead Souths.
-Other forthcoming works include an essay on queer native southern transmissions in the film The Doe Boy (for the edited collection Queering the South on Screen) and an essay on William Faulkner's Light in August and Stephen Graham Jones's native southern werewolf novel Mongrels.
+He is working on three book projects: a monograph on Indigenous undeadness and two edited collections: Swamp Souths: Literary and Cultural Ecologies (with co-editors Kirstin L. Squint, Taylor Hagood, and Anthony Wilson, and slated for publication with Louisiana State University Press in spring 2020) and a sequel to Undead Souths.
+Other forthcoming works include an essay on queer native southern transmissions in the film The Doe Boy (for the edited collection Queering the South on Screen) and an essay, co-written with Melanie Benson Taylor, on Native southern literatures and the Anthropocene.

 Undead Souths: The Gothic and Beyond in Southern Literature and Culture.
 Co-edited by Eric Gary Anderson, Taylor Hagood, and Daniel Cross Turner.
 Baton Rouge: Louisiana State University Press, 2015.